-In-class Practical Sessions: (4 groups/ 20 students per group)
+In-class Practical Sessions

-Throughout the course, experts from fashion styling industry (e.g. fashion stylist, fashion blogger, makeup and hairstylist, etc.) will be invited for the guest seminars and/or in-class demonstrations.
 During the practical sessions, students will be given the opportunities to practice the techniques of fashion styling, makeup and hairstyling so as to develop a professional image according to the various scenarios of job interview.
 Regarding the diversity of job natures and corporate identities, students are expected to prepare the appropriate clothing, accessories, makeup and hairstyling tools and products before attending the practical sessions.
 Thus, students are required to experiment their acquired skills and knowledge of professional appearance presentation and attire management in workplace.